apigee/api-platform-samples/sample-mobile-app/README.md

 # Instructions

-1. Create an API backend by running the bootstrap script.
+1. Create an API backend by running the bootstrap script:

    $ sh bootstrap_api_backend.sh

-2. Create a PhoneGap to call your API backend
+2. Create a PhoneGap to call your API backend:

    $ sh create_phonegap_app